auth0/docs/articles/anomaly-detection/guides/prevent-credential-stuffing-attacks.md

 - `f`: failed login
 - `fu`: failed login due to invalid email/username

-If you have questions, you can contact Auth0 through your TAM or contact <a href="mailto:antonio.fuentes@auth0.com?subject=Credential%20Stuffing%20Attack%20Prevention%20Beta">Antonio Fuentes </a>.
+If you have questions, you can contact Auth0 through your TAM or contact antonio.fuentes@auth0.com.